wookay/DataFlow.jl/README.md

 end
 ```

 This is not valid Julia, since `hidden` must be defined before it is used.
-In DataFlow this is simply represented as a graph like the following:
+In DataFlow.jl this is simply represented as a graph like the following:

 ![](static/recurrent.png)

-Applications that build on DataFlow can decide what meaning to give to structures like this.
+Applications that build on DataFlow.jl can decide what meaning to give to structures like this.
 For example, an ANN library might unroll the network a given number of steps at a cycle, enabling recurrent neural network architectures to be easily expressed.